opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 ## Overview ##
 SAI Access Control List (ACL) object implements ACL management functions.
 The SAI 1.0.0 specification in this document clarifies ambiguities and limitations that pre-SAI 1.0.0 ACL model had.
 This specification is also an attempt to formally document the behavioral model for SAI ACLs.
 These enhancements are relatively generic and simplifies the ACL model for operators.
 The primary goal of introducing SAI ACL model for 1.0.0 release is to provide a generic and abstract ACL interface for operators.<br>

 In SAI 0.9.1 through 0.9.5 versions, SAI ACL contained three types of objects, ACL table, ACL entry and ACL counter.
 SAI 1.0.0 introduces ACL group object to that list.
 An ACL table contains a number of ACL entries, with specific priorities.
 Each ACL table defines a set of unique match fields for all its ACL entries.
 Within an ACL table, if a packet matches multiple rules, only the actions from the rule of highest priority are executed.
 An ACL group handles the case for allowing prioritized resolution of ACL tables associated with the same group.
 Within an ACL group a packet can match rules in different ACL tables and take non-conflicting actions from all the matched rules.
 ACL counters can also be created and attached to an ACL entry in order to count the number of packets or bytes that match the ACL entry.
+In the SAI 1.0.0 (and as agreed in the community meeting 10/17/2016), ACL group behavior is currently restricted to parallel lookups with non-conflicting action being resolved.
+A later effort will clarify the per-ACL group behavior of enabling parallel or serial lookup which is beyond the scope of this proposal.

 This specification proposes the following enhancements and changes:<br>
 1. Introduce the concept of binding points for ACLs.<br>